Cinereous tit: Taxonomy

+The final eight subspecies on the above list (beginning with P. c. minor) were formerly treated as a separate species, the Japanese tit (Parus minor).
+The Japanese tit was lumped with the cinereous tit based on molecular phylogenetic studies that found it is more appropriate to consider the Parus major complex as comprising two species, the cinereous tit and the great tit, rather than three.

 Description

 Like others in the genus, it has a broad black ventral line and has no crest.
 This tit is part of a confusing group of species but is distinct in having a grey-back, black hood, white cheek patch and a white wing-bar.
 The underparts are white with the black central stripe running along the length.
 The female has a narrower ventral line and is slightly duller.
 The upper tail coverts are ashy while the tail is black with the central 4 pairs of feathers ashy on the outer webs and all but the central pair are tipped white.
 The fifth pair is white with a black rachis and a band of black on the inner web.
 The outermost pair of tail feathers are all white with a black shaft.
 The undertail coverts are black towards the centre but white on the sides.